opensciencegrid/user-school-2019/docs/materials/day4/part4-ex2-mandelbrot.md

 We have a simple program that can draw the Mandelbrot set.
 It's called `goatbrot`.

+Before beginning, ensure that you are connected to `learn.chtc.wisc.edu`.
+Create a directory for this exercise and cd into it.

 Running goatbrot From the Command Line
 --------------------------------------